 Synthetic Biological Systems

 This program focuses on engineering new prototype synthetic biological systems to sense and actuate in response to human biology for clincial purposes.
 These technologies are biological chassis and biomimetic machines designed to be closed-loop systems to regulate cellular and tissue functions.
 Additionally, this program focuses on engineering new prototype parts and modules, such as the sensors and actuators that comprise synthetic biological systems.
-Projects should be directed towards overcoming a technological challenge that limits biomedical adoption.
+Projects should be directed toward overcoming a technological challenge that limits biomedical adoption.
 This program encourages projects that use a design-build-test approach.

 Examples of technologies include but are not limited to:

 - synthetic genetic circuits for cellular control and decision-making